canmod/macpan2/inst/starter_models/awareness/README.md

 ![](./figures/importation_and_process_error-1.png)<!-- -->

-The process error has the effect of irregularly spaced cycles.
+The process error combined with the random importation has the effect of irregularly spaced cycles.

 # References